Furmi37/FizjoStudio/README.md

 ### How to run app in console:

-- You need to open terminal and find our java file at computer, enter a directory where you have our project.
+- In terminal you need to go to directory with project - FizjoStudio,
-- Then enter to source file - src directory
+- You need to go to directories FijzoStudio -> Phisioterapist studio -> src -> com -> furmi,
-- Then you need use 'javac StudioService.java' in command line - this will create us a FizjoStudio.class in folder with FizjoStudio.java
+- Then you need to write in terminal command line: 'javac -d out data/*.java service/*.java Tools/*.java',
-- Then we use 'java FizjoStudio' and our program should work sucessfully
+- After that write in command line: 'java -cp out com.furmi.service.StudioService' and app should work succesfully